-- to retain certain data pursuant to article L.34-1 and R.10-12 to R.10-14 of the CPCE (see infra question 4.5); - to put in place all necessary means to enforce interceptions requested under Law n°91-646 of 10 July 1991 (article D.98-7 III of the CPCE); and - to appoint qualified personnel to conduct interception operations in compliance with Decree n°93-119 of 28 January 1993.
+- to retain certain data pursuant to articles L.34-1 and R.10-12 to R.10-14 of the CPCE (see infra question 4.6); - to put in place all necessary means to enforce interceptions requested under Law n°91-646 of 10 July 1991 (article D.98-7 III of the CPCE); and - to appoint qualified personnel to conduct interception operations in compliance with Decree n°93-119 of 28 January 1993.

-The use of technology such as spyware and IMSI catchers does not require any actions to be taken by the operators.
+The use of technologies such as spyware and IMSI catchers does not require any action to be taken by the operators.
 In contrast, the implementation of black boxes should be the responsibility of the operators.

-4.3 How does the state intercept communications for a particular individual?
+4.4 How does the state intercept communications for a particular individual?

-Before resorting to surveillance technologies, intelligence services must obtain prior authorisation from the Prime Minister granted after opinion of the National Commission of Control of Intelligence Techniques (Commission Nationale de Contrôle des Techniques de Renseignement - CNCTR) (derogation for "operational urgency" to this principle was censored by the Constitutional Council).
+Before resorting to surveillance technologies, intelligence services must obtain the prior authorisation of the Prime Minister granted after the opinion of the National Commission of Control of Intelligence Techniques (Commission Nationale de Contrôle des Techniques de Renseignement - CNCTR) (the derogation for "operational urgency" to this principle was censored by the Constitutional Council).
 The use of these technologies is subject to a "strict proportionality test".

-See supra question 4.2 for the description of the administrative interception regulation.
+See supra question 4.3 for the description of the administrative interception regulation.

-4.4 Describe the rules governing the use of encryption and the circumstances when encryption keys need to be provided to the state.
+4.5 Describe the rules governing the use of encryption and the circumstances when encryption keys need to be provided to the state.

-Pursuant to article 30 of Law $n^{\circ}2004$ -575 of 21 June 2004, the use of encryption means on French territory is free.
+Pursuant to article 30 of Law $n^{\circ}2004-575$ of 21 June 2004, the use of encryption means on the French territory is free.

-However, unless exempted based on Appendix I of Decree n°2007-663 of 2 May 2007 and category 5 Part 2 of Appendix I of Commission Delegated Regulation (EU) No 1382/2014 of 22 October 2014, supply, import and export of cryptology means in and from France are subject to a prior declaration or a prior authorisation of the French National Cybersecurity Agency (Agence Nationale de la Sécurité des Systèmes d'Information - ANSSI), depending on technical functionalities and commercial operation (provision or import) based on Decree n°2007-663 of 2 May 2007.
+However, unless exempted based on Appendix I of Decree n°2007-663 of 2 May 2007, and Category 5 Part 2 of Appendix I of Commission Delegated Regulation (EU) No 1382/2014 of 22 October 2014, the supply, import and export of cryptology means in and from France are subject to a prior declaration or a prior authorisation of the French National Cybersecurity Agency (ANSSI), depending on the technical functionalities and commercial operation (provision or import) which are based on Decree n°2007-663 of 2 May 2007.

-Export of encryption means can also fall under the regulation of dualuse items and, in certain cases, can require prior authorisation from the Ministry of Industry through its Dual-Use Items Department (Service des Biens à Double Usage - SBDU).
-By exception, export is free for encryption means used for consumer purpose that are certified "grand public" by ANSSI through the process organised by Decree n°2007-663 of 2 May 2007 (no ANSSI export authorisation and no SBDU licence).
+The export of encryption means can also fall under the regulation of dual-use items, and can require in certain cases a prior authorisation from the Ministry of Industry through its Dual-Use Items Department (Service des Biens à Double Usage - SBDU).
+By exception, export is free for encryption means used for consumer purposes that are certified as "grand public" by ANSSI, through the process set out by Decree n°2007-663 of 2 May 2007 (no ANSSI export authorisation and no SBDU licence).

-These formalities are specified by Ministerial Order of 29 January 2015.
+These formalities are specified by the Ministerial Order of 29 January 2015.
 They are incumbent upon the provider of the encryption means.